Madhukirangattamneni/Heart-Attack-ML-Detection/README.md

-# Heart-Attack-ML-Detection
-Machine learning project comparing multiple algorithms for heart attack prediction using a Kaggle dataset.

-# Heart attack prediction using machine learning
-## Overview
+#MACHINE LEARNING PROJECTS USING KAGGLE DATASETS

+This repository contains machine learning projects that explore how different algorithms perform on real-world datasets obtained from Kaggle.
+The purpose of these projects is to understand model behavior, compare algorithm performance, and evaluate results using common machine learning metrics such as accuracy, recall, and ROC-AUC score.

+These projects were implemented using Python and popular data science libraries including pandas, numpy, scikit-learn, and matplotlib.

+---

+## PROJECT 1: HEART ATTACK RISK PREDICTION USING MULTIPLE MACHINE LEARNING ALGORITHMS AND COMPARING THEM

-This project explores how different machine learning algorithms perform when predicting the risk of heart attacks using a healthcare dataset.
-The main goal was to compare several models and understand which one works better for this type of medical prediction problem.
+This project focuses on predicting the risk of heart attacks using a healthcare dataset.
+Several machine learning algorithms were applied to the dataset and their performance was compared to determine which model works best for this type of medical prediction problem.

-## Dataset

-The dataset used in this project was taken from Kaggle and contains around 445,000 patient records.
-It includes information related to lifestyle, medical history, and demographic details such as smoking habits, physical activity, BMI, existing health conditions, and other indicators that may influence heart disease.

-Before training the models, the dataset was cleaned and prepared.
-Missing values were handled, categorical variables were converted into numerical form, and the features were scaled so the algorithms could process the data properly.
+The dataset was first cleaned by handling missing values and encoding categorical features.
+Numerical features were scaled before training the models.
+After preprocessing, multiple algorithms were trained and evaluated.

-## Models used

-Multiple machine learning algorithms were tested in this project, including Logistic Regression, KNN, Decision Tree, Random Forest, and Support Vector Machine.

-Each model was trained on the dataset and evaluated to see how well it could detect patients who might have a risk of heart attack.

-## Evaluation

-The models were compared using accuracy, recall, and ROC-AUC score.
-While accuracy shows overall performance, recall was especially important because the objective is to correctly identify people who actually have a heart attack risk.

-ROC-AUC score was also used to understand how well the models separate positive and negative cases.

-## Observations

-Some models showed very high accuracy but failed to correctly detect heart attack cases.
-For example, KNN and Random Forest performed well in terms of accuracy but had low recall, meaning many positive cases were missed.

-Logistic Regression and SVM performed more consistently and showed a better balance between recall and ROC-AUC score.
+The algorithms used in this project include:

+* Logistic Regression
+* K-Nearest Neighbors (KNN)
+* Decision Tree
+* Random Forest
+* Support Vector Machine (SVM)

+Each model was evaluated using accuracy, recall, and ROC-AUC score.
+A comparison table and visualizations were created to analyze how the models performed relative to each other.
+A weighted scoring system was also used to rank the models and identify the best performing algorithm.

+## PROJECT 2: APPLYING LOGISTIC REGRESSION ON MULTIPLE KAGGLE DATASETS

+The goal of this project was to study how a single machine learning algorithm performs across datasets with different characteristics.

+Logistic Regression was applied to multiple Kaggle datasets including:

+* Telco Customer Churn Dataset
+* Adult Income Dataset
+* Wine Quality Dataset

+Each dataset went through preprocessing steps such as:

+* Handling missing values
+* Encoding categorical variables
+* Feature scaling using StandardScaler
+* Splitting data into training and testing sets

+The Logistic Regression model was then trained on each dataset and evaluated using accuracy, recall, and ROC-AUC score.
+The results were compared in a final performance table, and visualizations were created to observe how the model behaves across different datasets.

+A weighted ranking method was used to determine which dataset produced the best performance for Logistic Regression.

+## TOOLS AND LIBRARIES USED:

+The projects were implemented using Python and the following libraries:

+* pandas
+* numpy
+* scikit-learn
+* matplotlib

+These tools were used for data preprocessing, model training, evaluation, and visualization.

-## Conclusion
+## DATASET SOURCES

-This experiment shows that the model with the highest accuracy is not always the best choice, especially for healthcare problems where correctly identifying risky cases is more important.

-Based on the results, Logistic Regression and SVM appeared to be the most reliable models for predicting heart attack risk in this dataset.
+All datasets used in these projects were obtained from Kaggle.

+Example datasets used include healthcare prediction datasets, customer churn datasets, income classification datasets, and wine quality datasets.

-## Author
+## AUTHOR

 Madhu Kiran Gattamneni